OISF/suricata/SECURITY.md

 part of the Changelog as a security ticket, but they may not trigger new releases.

+[!NOTE]
-Note that we'll be refining the levels based on our experiences with applying them to actual issues.
+We'll be refining the levels based on our experiences with applying them to actual issues.

+[!NOTE]
 We will review the security level considering both IDS and IPS scenarios.

 ## CVE ID's and Github Security Advisories (GHSA)